 No Dividends And Low Liquidity

-Unlike REITs which pay their members, participation in a crowdfunding real estate campaign does not distribute any dividends.
+Unlike REITs that pay their members, participation in a crowdfunding real estate campaign does not distribute any dividends.
 Additionally, there is a “lock-in” period (from six months to 10 years) waiting for a loan maturity or the sale of the real estate.

 Even though, as we mentioned, REITS are volatile, they are also more liquid.
 Investors in REITs own shares which they can easily sell.
 So, if you are used to getting regular income from dividends, crowdfunding does not provide investors with this option.